adgerrits/CloudEvents-NL-profiel/oud/NL GOV Assurance profile for OAuth 2.0.md

 This client type applies to clients that act on behalf of a particular resource owner, such as an app on a mobile platform, and require delegation of that user's authority to access the protected resource.
 Furthermore, these clients are capable of interacting with a separate web browser application to facilitate the resource owner's interaction with the authentication endpoint of the authorization server.
 In particular, this client type runs natively on the resource owner's device, often leading to many identical instances of a piece of software operating in different environments and running simultaneously for different end users.

-These clients MUST use the authorization code flow of OAuth 2 by sending the resource owner to the authorization endpoint to obtain authorization.
+These clients MUST use the authorization code flow of CloudEvents 2 by sending the resource owner to the authorization endpoint to obtain authorization.
 The user MUST authenticate to the authorization endpoint.
 The user is then redirected back to a URI hosted by the client, from which the client can obtain an authorization code passed as a query parameter.
 The client then presents that authorization code along to the authorization server's token endpoint to obtain an access token.

 Native clients MUST either: